-The Ditton Geotechnical Services Pty Ltd (DGS) Mine Subsidence Assessment Report for LW 203 to LW 206 (DGS 2022) (Mine Subsidence Assessment Report) has been used as a basis for identifying hazards associated with mine subsidence effects.
+The Ditton Geotechnical Services Pty Ltd (DGS) Mine Subsidence Assessment Report for LW 203 to LW 206 (DGS 2022) (Mine Subsidence Assessment Report) and the Review of the proposed strain relieving slots at the 'Mayfield' grinding groove site due to LW203 to 206 at the Narrabri Mine (DGS, 2024) (Mayfield GG1 Technical Review) have been used as a basis for identifying hazards associated with mine subsidence effects.
 The Mine Subsidence Assessment Report is presented in full as Appendix J to EP 203-206.

-The LW 203 to LW 206 Extraction Plan Area2 and underground mining layout is presented in Figure 1-1.
+The LW 203 to LW 206 Extraction Plan Area and underground mining layout is presented in Figure 1-1.
 A detailed description of the underground mining method is provided within EP 203-206.

-2 The area located within the 45° Angle of Draw (AoD) as shown on Figure 1-1.
+&lt;sup>2 The area located within the 45° Angle of Draw (AoD) as shown on Figure 1-1.